googleworkspace/android-samples/drive/deprecation/README.md

 1. Register an OAuth 2.0 client for the package `com.google.android.gms.drive.sample.driveapimigration` with your own [debug keys](https://developers.google.com/drive/android/auth).
+1. Add the `../auth/drive.file` scope to the OAuth consent screen.

 See full instructions in the
 [Getting Started guide](https://developers.google.com/drive/android/get-started).